Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-textboxes/check-sequence/_index.md

 title: Check Sequence
 linktitle: Check Sequence
 second_title: Aspose.Words for .NET API Reference
-description: Tutorial: How to check the sequence of TextBoxes in a Word document with Aspose.Words for .NET.
+description: Learn how to check the sequence of TextBoxes in a Word document with Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /words/net/working-with-textboxes/check-sequence/